 GENERAL GUIDELINES FOR HANDLING AND STORAGE OF GFRP BARS

-The general handling and storage guidelines for GFRP bars shall be as given below:
+C-1 The general handling and storage guidelines for GFRP bars shall be as given below:

-Use heavy duty (leather gloves) gloves while handling GFRP rebar as the fibres present in GFRP reinforcing bars can cause splinters, cuts, and skin irritation.
-Wear safety glasses and dust masks while cutting the GFRP rebar.
+Use heavy duty (leather) gloves while handling GFRP reinforcing bar as the fibres present in GFRP bars can cause splinters, cuts, and skin irritation.
+Wear safety glasses and dust masks while cutting the GFRP bar.

 Do not shear the bars while cutting as this typically causes matrix cracking and fibre damage.
 Avoid unnecessary abrasion of GFRP bars by dragging or rubbing against other bars, as this may degrade their tensile strength and adversely affect the surface characteristics.